 What does the model detect?

-This model detects and identifies potato leaf diseases in images.
+This model detects fruits in images/videos.

 What is the use of this model?

 The handling of perishable foods like fruits in the supply chain involves sorting, weighing, and identifying expired produce.
 Traditionally, these processes were done manually but are being more automated as technology advances.
 Recently, Industrial IoT and AI are increasingly playing a role in supply chains.
 Industry players can utilize technologies like image recognition to help classify products, make decisions at the edge, and optimize their operations.
 This model empowers industries in many ways.

 For the dataset, we made one video of 4 fruits.
 Vredefort automatically converted the video into images.
 There were 1267 images and four classes ie. Apple, Banana, Watermelon, and Grapes.